 - Have goals for each video (i.e., increase social followers, boost brand awareness, obtain X views, promote early-bird registration, demonstrate expertise, etc.).

-What is Sendoso and How Can it Help Event Marketing?
+What is Sendoso and How Can it Help With My Event Marketing Strategy?

-Sendoso is a Sending Platform designed to help B2B companies send, track, and attribute their gift-giving campaigns to revenue.
-You can select all sorts of items to gift, including wine baskets, boxes of treats, plants, and anything you can find on Amazon.
+Sendoso is a Sending Platform designed to help B2B companies send and track gifts while attributing their gift-giving campaigns to revenue.
+You can select all sorts of items for your promo items, including wine baskets, boxes of treats, plants, anything you can find on Amazon, and more.

-We’ll also personalize the gifts with a handwritten note and your logo.
-So if you want to build a swag pack or just include your logo on your gift and packaging, we’ve got you covered.
+Do you have targeted accounts attending your event?
+We can help you go the extra mile and stand out from the crowd.
+Don’t just give them your standard company swag bag.
+Gift them something more personalized.
+We’ll help you select and personalize unique gifts for these accounts, and even include a handwritten note in a scalable and trackable fashion.
+So if you want to build a customized swag pack or just include your logo on your gift and packaging, we’ve got you covered.

-You can use Sendoso to capture the attention of prospective attendees (including influencers) and re-engage them after the event.
-If you’d like to see how it works, then request a free demo today!
+You can also use Sendoso to capture the attention of prospective attendees (including influencers) by sending them eGifts to build hype for your event.
+Or send them after your event to re-engage them and book those follow-up meetings.
+If you’d like to see how it all works, then request a free demo today!

 This article was originally published on February 1, 2021.
 It has been updated for relevance.